 ver the past few years as I have grown to know Pete Steen and to view his work with the Society, I have become a great admirer of him as an administrator and as a person.
-His high ethical standards, his concern for the business of the Society and his concern for the staff are total and genuine.
+His high ethical standards, his concern for the business of the Society, and his concern for the staff are total and genuine.

-Most Board members have the opportunity to meet with Pete a couple times a year.
-If we are lucky we have a committee assignment which brings us closer to the staff.
-It is then we begin to notice the dedication of the organization which stems from Pete's lead.
-His marvelous career as the Society's longest running executive is not an accident but the result of his total dedication to the Society and to the study of history.
+Most board members have the opportunity to meet with Pete a couple times a year.
+If we are lucky, we have a committee assignment that brings us closer to the staff.
+It is then we begin to notice the dedication of the organization, which stems from Pete's lead.
+His marvelous career as the Society's longest-serving executive is not an accident but the result of his total dedication to the Society and to the study of history.

 The Society has had three leaders during its existence, which began in 1946.

-The first was Rodney C. Loehr who got the Society established as the Forest Products History Foundation special project of the Minnesota Historical Society.
-He was followed in 1952 by Elwood Maunder who was responsible for locating and assuring the safety of archival material all over the country.
-He also hired Pete as assistant director in 1969.
+The first was Rodney C. Loehr, who got the Society established as the Forest Products History Foundation of the Minnesota Historical Society.
+He was followed in 1952 by Elwood Maunder, who was responsible for locating and ensuring the safety of archival material all over the country.
+He also hired Pete as assistant director to get a PhD on his own.
+He started with a major in the university's history of science program but was rescued by one of his forestry professors, who directed him to an interdisciplinary study course centered at the school of forestry.

-Pete had earned a bachelor's degree in forestry in 1957 and after a stint in the Navy, he returned to the University of Washington to earn his M.S. in mensuration and statistical analysis.
+Pete had earned a bachelor's degree in forestry in 1957 and after a stint in the Navy, he returned to the University of Washington to earn his MS in mensuration and statistical analysis.
 He went back to work as a Forest Service data specialist in forest fire research.
 Besides what Pete learned from his normal classes, he also learned something about himself.
 He found scholarly work interesting.

 Success at the Forest Service led to an offer of a full scholarship to Yale, including full pay while in school if he would study meteorology.
 The offer caused him to take stock.
-He was interested in further study, but did the offer meet his career objectives.
-It did not, so he took the bold step of resigning from the Service and went back to the University of Washington to get a Ph.D. on his own.
-He started with a major in the university's history of science program, but was rescued by one of his forestry professors who directed him to an interdisciplinary study course centered at the school of forestry.
+He was interested in further study, but did the offer meet his career objectives?
+It did not, so he took the bold step of resigning from the Service and went back to the University of Washington

-As a newly minted forest history Ph.D. he was recruited by both the Society of American Foresters and the Forest History Society.
+As a newly minted forest history PhD, he was recruited by both the Society of American Foresters and the Forest History Society.
 He choose to become Mr. Forest History.

 The Society had just uprooted from Yale and was moving to Santa Cruz, California.
-Here was the situation when the new Assistant Director arrived: no building, no staff, \$14,000 in the bank, no operating reserves, no library, no resident archive, no documented photo collection, no library and no written operating policy.
-The location was an inadequately heated and lighted on campus house.
+Here was the situation when the new assistant director arrived: no building, no staff, \$14,000 in the bank, no operating reserves, no library, no resident archive, no documented photo collection, and no written operating policy.
+The location was an inadequately heated and lighted on-campus house.

-During the first few years Pete began working on the programs which would become the core of the Society and still survive today.
-He edited the journal, set up the library, processed and indexed manuscript collections, drafted grant requests, did research writing and acted as technical consultant to the oral history program.
-He did this along with teaching and acting as UCSC liaison.
+During the first few years, Pete began working on the programs that would become the core of the Society and still survive today.
+He edited the journal, set up the library, processed and indexed manuscript collections, drafted grant requests, did research writing, and acted as technical consultant to the oral history program.
+He did this along with teaching and acting as UC-Santa Cruz liaison.
 It was during this period that Pete produced his significant book, The U.S. Forest Service: A History.
 The book is now in its third printing.